Cartucho/SurgT_labelling/README.md

 ## Labelling instructions for the SurgT MICCAI challenge

 You will be labelling the bounding boxes by clicking on the same target in both images.
 You want to guarantee that the centre of the bounding box is always targeting the same tissue region.
+For the SurgT challenge, the annotators are never allowed to use `i`nterpolation, automation or external intervention to aid their labelling!

 #### Definitions